Military tiara: United States Marine Corps

 The United States Marine Corps (USMC) tiara was originally patterned in red with gold embellishments.
 It was designed by Mainbocher for Colonel Katherine Amelia Towle and debuted by her, along with Mainbocher's prototype of the first Marine Corps women's evening dress uniform, at the Marine Corps Birthday Ball in November 1950.
 Following the promotion of Colonel Margaret Henderson to Director of Women Marines, the tiara was refashioned in black; Henderson reportedly found the red tiara unflattering to her as she had red hair.
 Always an optional uniform item, in 1973 it was abolished altogether.

 United States Navy

 The United States Navy tiara was a crescent shaped hat made of black velvet and authorized for optional wear by female commanders and higher-ranked officers with mess dress while indoors.
 By 2015 the Navy reported very few sales of tiaras and the item was discontinued as an optional uniform accessory effective October 1, 2016.
+As of 14 Feb 2024 the United States Navy has reauthorized the tiara.